 Field or Button Description Release# The Release number is generated automatically.
 Event# The latest Workspace event number when Release was added.
 Date The date the Release record was created.
 User The user who created the Release.
+Deployed Indicator if the Release has been used in a Deployment.
 Note A user specified description of the currently selected Release.